OneHundredCoffee is reader-supported, and some products displayed may earn us an affiliate commission. Details

 It is important to note that not all patients may benefit from this combination.
 Individuals with sensitivities to caffeine or those who experience adverse effects should consult their healthcare provider before considering this adjunct therapy.
 Additionally, it is crucial to maintain moderation in coffee consumption, as excessive caffeine intake can lead to unwanted side effects such as jitteriness or sleep disturbances.

-Coffee With Tiotropium
+Coffee and Tiotropium (SPIRIVA)

 Coffee with Tiotropium: Enhancing the Management of Respiratory Disorders